PDrifting/CBookDraft/book.markdown

   u8 uBaz  = 247;
   u8 uThud = 'A';

-  //shows padding a value with leading zeroes
-  //with use of width padding
+  // Shows padding a value with leading zeroes with use of width padding.
-  //sFoo is going to cause roll and since %x
+  // sFoo is going to cause value rolling.
-  //defaults to the width needed
-  //notice an unexpected side-effect when
+  // Since %x defaults to the width needed, notice an unexpected side-effect
-  //the compiler casts the s8 to s32 for the -120 printf("sFoo  [%%05x] %05x\n", sFoo);
+  // when the compiler casts the s8 to s32 for the -120.

+  printf("sFoo  [%%05x] %05x\n", sFoo);
   printf("sBar  [%%05x] %05x\n", sBar);
   printf("sBaz  [%%05x] %05x\n", sBaz);